justin-m-lacy/quadtree-ts/README.md

 // Custom integration with mapping in a class
 // If you have many instances of the same thing,
-// I recommend adding the qtIndex to your class/prototype class Bomb {
+// I recommend adding the qtRegions to your class/prototype class Bomb {

     constructor() {